Police Duty Act

 Article 11

-The types of general duty are as follows:
+The types of general duties are as follows:

-1. Household Visit: The beat officer visits households on his/her beat to prevent crimes, provide services, and identify social security issues.
-The Regulations Governing Household Visit shall be enacted by the Ministry of the Interior.
+1. Household Visit: The beat officer visits households in their beat to prevent crimes, provide services, and conduct security polls.
+The Ministry of the Interior shall enact the Regulations Governing Household Visit.

-3. Stop and Check: The duty officers conduct inspections or traffic stops at public places or designated and specific roads to question suspicious people, enforce laws and traffic regulations or other statutory missions.
+3. Routine Check: The duty officers conduct raids or road checks at public places or designated roads to question suspicious persons and enforce laws and traffic regulations or other statutory missions.

-4. Guard: Duty officers assigned to certain guard posts which are set at the specific spots of important areas or high- accident locations are required , not only to watch, guard and control but also responds to reports, answer inquiries, direct the traffic and carry out general police duties.
+4. Police Watch: Duty officers assigned to certain guard posts, which are set at the specific spots of important areas or high-accident locations, are required not only to watch, guard, and control but also to respond to reports, answer inquiries, direct the traffic and carry out general police duties.

-5. Call-Responding at Duty Counter: A duty counter is set at each police station behind which an on- duty is placed to manage calls, complete report, notify the supervisors and convey orders.
-If necessary, they shall stand in the doorway to the environment and guard the police station.
+5. Duty Counter: A duty counter is set up at each police station with a police officer on duty in turn.
+The on-duty officer is to manage calls, convey orders, and receive reports.
+If necessary, they shall stand in the doorway to watch over nearby areas and guard the police station.

-6. Stand-By: On-duty officers scheduled to stand by inside the police units should be well-uniformed and ready for mobilization in response to emergencies or back-ups for incidents.
+6. Stand-By Duty: Officers on stand-by duties are to stay inside the police units and be well-uniformed and ready for mobilization in response to emergencies or back-ups for incidents.

 Article 12

-Household visit is an individual duty that beat officers are in charge.
-While the patrol, stop-and-check, guard, call-responding at duty counters, and stand-by are general duties , which are performed by duty officers who work rotating shifts according to the duty rosters.
+Household visit is an individual duty that is to be carried out by its beat officers.
+While patrol, routine check, police watch, duty counter, and stand-by duty are general duties which are performed by officers who work rotating shifts according to the duty rosters.

-The aforementioned general duties in the preceding paragraph may be rotated patrol according to the number of duty officers and public order situations.
+The aforementioned general duties in the preceding paragraph may be altered to patrol or other duties according to the number of duty officers and public order situations.
 Nevertheless, patrol shall be the primary duty to be scheduled.

 Article 13

-The patrol duties shall be carried out by means of foot patrol, vehicle patrol, mounted patrol, boat patrol, and helicopter patrol, depending on the size of the area, public order situations, geographic and traffic conditions.
+The patrol duties shall be carried out using foot patrol, vehicle patrol, mounted patrol, boat patrol, and helicopter patrol, depending on the size of the area, public order situations, geographic and traffic conditions.

-Patrol routes shall be divided into fixed course and unfixed course, flexibly adjusted in response to the needs of different beats.
+Patrol routes can be fixed or unfixed, flexibly adjusted in response to the needs of different beats.
 Meanwhile, patrolling either upward or backward along the route shall be regularly or irregularly alternated.

 Article 14

-In the needs of public order, police organizations at every level may assign police officers to mobile squads, utilizing combined force to perform duties of patrol, stop-and-check and raid in designated areas and accomplish the statutory missions such as issuing tickets, preventing crimes, clamping down on illegal activities.
-Furthermore, the police organizations shall control the reserved police force for mobile utilization.
+In the needs of public order, police organizations at every level may assign police officers to mobile squads, utilizing combined force to perform duties of patrol, routine check, and raid in designated areas and accomplish statutory missions such as writing tickets, preventing crimes, and clamping down on illegal activities.
+Furthermore, the police organizations shall reserve police force for mobile utilization.

 Article 15

-A normal working day is a period of 24 hours, starting at 00:00 and ending at 24:00.
-The period of time from 00:00 to 6:00 is the mid-night shift; from 18:00 to 24:00 is the night shift, and the rest of time is the day shift.
-The time to restart the tour of duty is authorized by each police department to designate.
+Duty hours is 24 hours a day.
+Starting at 00:00 and ending at 24:00.
+The period from 00:00 to 6:00 is the midnight shift; from 18:00 to 24:00 is the night shift, and the rest of time is the day shift.
+Each police department sets the rotating pattern for its police duty hours.

-A normal tour of duty is eight hours a day.
-If necessary, it can be extended and the length of duties is subject to the situation.
-Duty officers are scheduled two days off a week but they might be canceled in case of emergencies.
-Those police officers may be required to stand by at police organizations to respond to situations.
+Duty hours for a police officer in a day is basically eight hours.
+If necessary, it can be extended subject to the actual situation.
+Duty officers are scheduled two days off a week, but they might be canceled in case of emergencies.
+Police officers may be required to stand by at police organizations to respond to security situations.

 The aforementioned shift-length extension, day-off suspension, or standing by to perform duties shall be made up afterwards.